-E3.38 Electrical inspection:
+E3.39 Electrical inspection:

-(a) The vehicle's main electrical panels and other sub-panels are inspected for proper components, to include relays, fuses, modules, terminal strips, decals, etc. In addition, electrical harnesses are inspected for proper wiring and termination techniques, bulkhead protection, looming and other items that could result in future electrical failure.
-Onboard vehicle compartment schematics are verified for accuracy.
+- (a) The vehicle's main electrical panels and other sub-panels are inspected for proper components, to include relays, fuses, modules, terminal strips, decals, etc. In addition, electrical harnesses are inspected for proper wiring and termination techniques, bulkhead protection, looming and other items that could result in future electrical failure.
+Onboard vehicle compartment schematics are verified for accuracy. - (b) High Voltage cables shall be inspected to ensure cable routing is consistent with drawings and best practise for high voltage cables, including but not limited to routing, bend radiuses, drip loops, clamping, gland installation, bulkhead passthrough protection, cable termination, sealing, and grounding.

-E3.39 Wheelchair ramp inspection:
+E3.40 Wheelchair ramp inspection: